JAIMEE

 I learned early how quickly life can shift—how love and loss often live right next to each other.
 In 2021, my sister asked me to photograph her engagement before her fiancé deployed.
 I didn’t know it at the time, but those photos would become something we all clung to.
 Not long after he came home, he was diagnosed with Stage 3 cancer.
 Through his treatment and recovery, those images were a quiet constant—a reminder of who they were before everything changed.

-When I’m not photographing weddings, I’m usually with my husband, Arryn, and our dog, Georgia—finding beauty in the ordinary, the unplanned, the quiet.
+When I’m not photographing stories across Tennessee, I’m usually with my husband, Arryn, and our dog, Georgia, finding beauty in the ordinary, the unplanned, the quiet.
 That’s where I feel most at home, and it’s how I approach your story, too.

 I won’t ask you to perform.
 I’ll be there to witness, to feel with you, and to make sure what mattered most doesn’t slip away unnoticed.